How to Negotiate a Pay Rise in 2026: A Step-by-Step Guide

 Why Salary Negotiation Matters More Than You Think

-A £5,000 negotiation success at the start of a career earns you nearly £60,000 more over 10 years — before you factor in bonuses, pension contributions, and future raises that are all calculated off your base salary.
-Use our salary calculator to see what different salary levels mean for your take-home pay and monthly budget.
+A £5,000 negotiation success earns nearly £60,000 more over 10 years — before factoring in bonuses and pension contributions calculated off your base salary.
+Use our salary calculator to see what different salary levels mean for your take-home pay.

 Step 1: Research Your Market Rate